Sequential hermaphroditism: Dichogamy in flowering plants

-In the context of the plant sexuality of flowering plants (angiosperms), there are two forms of dichogamy: protogyny—female function precedes male function—and protandry—male function precedes female function.
+In the context of the sexuality of flowering plants (angiosperms), there are two forms of dichogamy: protogyny—female function precedes male function—and protandry—male function precedes female function.

 Examples include in Asteraceae, bisexual tubular (disks) florets are usually protandrous.
-Whereas in Acacia and Banksia flowers are protogynous, with the style of the female flower elongating, then in the male phase shedding pollen.
+Whereas in Acacia and Banksia flowers are protogynous, with the style of the female flower elongating, then later in the male phase the anthers shedding pollen.